FusionCache/docs/docs/api-metrics.md

 `_index` and `_nonIndexes` measure time to search indexes and non-indexes, so these are only relevant for queries that involve searching.

-A query is always placed in the queue, so if `_qryQueue` is 0 it means the query was in the queue for less than 1 microsecond.
+If `_qryQueued` is false and `_qryQueue` is 0, the query was in the queue for less than 1 microsecond.

 <br/>